celo-org/docs/blog/13-01-2023-build-a-generic-staking-dapp-using-foundry-and-nextjs/build-a-generic-staking-dapp-using-foundry-and-nextjs.md

 # Introduction

-In the past years, Javascript has been very helpful in web3 development : compiling, testing, deployment and interacting with smart contracts.
-It was however argued that Hardhat was a significant improvement over Truffle especially in testing and deploying smart contracts.
-While they both use Javascript under the hood, however, a notably new tool called foundry not relying on Javascript was said to be more efficient.
-Let's see if the statement is true by building a generic staking DApp using foundry with frontend to interact with it.
+In the past years, Javascript has been very helpful in web3 development such as compiling, testing, deploying and interacting with smart contracts.
+However, it was argued Hardhat gained significant improvement over Truffle, most especially in testing and deploying smart contracts.
+While both tools leverage Javascript under the hood, however, a notably new tool called foundry does not rely on Javascript and was said to be more efficient.
+Let's see if the statement is true by building a generic staking DApp using foundry with a frontend to interact with it.

 # Prerequisites​

-Above beginner level, you should have knowledge of general programming.
+Above beginner level, you should know general programming.
 If you're a Rust developer, you might want to dig deeper into how to things work underneath.
 Basically, you do not have to worry about this.

-- Have knowledge of solidity programming.
+- Know solidity programming.
 - You should understand Typescript and/or Javascript, and
 - NextJs or ReactJs.